Hortensia Fussy: Biography

 Hortensia studied sculpture at the School of Applied Arts Graz with Josef Pillhofer from 1970 to 1972 and at the Academy of Fine Arts Vienna with Fritz Wotruba from 1972 to 1975.
 She was his last student.
 Since 1975 she has been a freelance artist.
-First exhibition in 1984 at the legendary Galerie Würthle, since then numerous solo exhibitions in Europe, USA, Africa.
-From 2003 to 2012 she runs the Hortensia Drawing School for Figure and Landscape, Bad Gams, Western Styria.
+She held her first exhibition in 1984 at Galerie Würthle, and since then numerous solo exhibitions in Europe, the United States, and Africa.
+From 2003 to 2012 she ran the Hortensia Drawing School for Figure and Landscape, Bad Gams, Western Styria.

 On 2 May 2015, she opened the "Sculpture House Hortensia" in Bad Gams, Western Styria.
 As a permanent exhibition space, it houses sculptures from all creative periods.
 The sculpture workroom and the drawing room are located opposite the house.

 For her "extensive artistic work" she was awarded the Golden Decoration of Honor for Services to the Republic of Austria by Federal President Alexander Van der Bellen in 2019.